Product Version: 6.5.0.0

 net start msiserver

-file and execute it manually or deploy it via EM.
+Tip: Save the above commands as a .bat file and execute it manually or deploy it via Endpoint Management (EM).

 3. Alternate Reset Method

-If the above script does not work, try the following steps:
+If the above script does not resolve the issue, use the alternate method below:

 net stop wuauserv